AmitKumarDas/curated-tech/go/req-in-the-wild.md

   - The base Interface just have bare minimal & common stuff
   - Each action is an Interface too
   - Most action Interfaces composes the base Interface
-  - Input & output parameters are left out of brevity
+  - Input & output parameters
+    - Have been left out of brevity
     - Will it be good to have standard types for input & output parameters ?
     - Else mocking or new implementations will need to import external types !!!
     - However, sometimes it makes sense to define custom types & use them here.